GLink Entanglement Tutorial

 Topoly confirmation

-Gaussian linking is used as a candidate screen.
-A contact is only written to the final raw CSV when Topoly finds a crossing residue on a side with nonzero rounded linking.
+Gaussian linking is used as a fast screen, but it is not the final retention criterion.
+A contact is written only when Topoly finds at least one crossing on a side whose rounded Gaussian-linking score is nonzero:

 Raw CSV output

-The raw CSV has one row per retained entangled contact.
-A typical file begins like this:
+The current command-line raw CSV has one row per retained entangled contact and writes only the public contact-level fields:

 | Column | Meaning |